EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Experiments

-\myparagraph{Generalization to physics variations.} We evaluate \model{} under strong distribution shifts in the input physical quantities.
-Table~\ref{tab:generalization_physics_variation} presents data statistics and the RMSE results on the CylinderFlow and Airfoil datasets. \model{} achieves lower RMSEs than BSMS-GNN in both short-term and long-term simulations, which can be largely attributed to the proposed AMP layer.
-When the fluid dynamics in the test set become more complex---characterized by increased variance in the velocity field over time---the dynamics patterns propagate more rapidly in space.
-The AMP layer can more effectively capture directed long-range node interactions.
+We evaluate \model{} under strong distribution shifts in the input physical quantities.
+Table~\ref{tab:generalization_physics_variation} presents data statistics and the RMSE results on the CylinderFlow and Airfoil datasets. \model{} consistently outperforms the compared models in both short-term and long-term simulations.
+This advantage mainly comes from its ability to learn evolving hierarchies and model intra-level and inter-level interactions based on physical context.
+When the fluid dynamics in the test set become more complex---characterized by increased variance in the velocity field over time---the dynamics patterns propagate more rapidly in space. \model{} adaptively constructs graph hierarchies and more effectively captures long-range node interactions in response to evolving physical contexts.